 Nepal is home to 29 million people, with children younger than 15 years old making up more than 40% of the population.
 It includes ethnic and caste groups with distinct cultures and languages.
 More than one in three people in Nepal live in extreme poverty, surviving on less than $1 per day.
-After years of continuous turmoil, the political situation in Nepal is still unstable with frequent strikes that regularly paralyse the economy.
 Children are especially vulnerable.
 Gender and social discrimination deepens the vulnerability of girls and dalits.
 Many children face violence, abuse, exploitation and trafficking.
 In Nepal adolescent girls identify sexual harassment in their communities and in schools as the biggest concern in their lives.

 Child trafficking and migration in Nepal

 Although Nepal has always been a source for trafficking, the 2014 earthquakes have increased the vulnerability of children and women multi-fold.
 In the aftermath of the earthquakes trafficking of children increased, both internally and to India.
 The Nepali government has expressed its concern about trafficking incidences, as they expect the numbers to further increase as a result of declining economic and livelihood opportunities, infrastructural damage, and accompanied increased vulnerability of marginalised families.

 Our unsafe migration programme in Nepal aims to reach children that migrated along with their parents, that have been left alone, that moved alone in search of employment or have been trafficked, especially overseas.
 The defend the rights of these children and make sure that they get access to government services.
 We developed a model to put a stop to unsafe migration, enhance the skills of these children to give them an opportunity for better employment and to integrate them into the education system.
 We also work to improve the prosecution of traffickers in Nepal.
 In cooperation with the government we improve the services that vulnerable children and their family need.

 Sexual exploitation of children in Nepal